lintnet/lintnet.github.io/docs/index.md

 - 👍 You only need to implement lint logic.
 You don't need to implement other feature such as reading and parsing files and outputs results

 If you reuse third party libraries as lint rules, you need to check if they are secure.
-Common programing languages such as Python and JavaScript do anything, so attackers can execute malicious codes.
+Common programing languages such as Python and JavaScript can do anything, so attackers can execute malicious codes.
 It would be difficult to ensure security.
-On the other hand, Jsonnet restricts access to filesystem and network, and external command execution so it's securer than those programming languages.
+On the other hand, Jsonnet restricts access to filesystem and network, and OS command execution so it's securer than those programming languages.

 ## Sub projects